Nahemah1022/decentralized-social-media/DESIGN.md

 ## Demo Application Design
 ### Key Functionalities
-- User registration and authentication: users can create and manage blockchain-based identities.
 - Content creation: users can post content, which is recorded as transactions on the blockchain.
-- Social interactions: the ability to follow other users, like and comment on posts.
+- Social interactions: the ability to like posts.
+- Coins rewards mechanisms [TBD]

 ### Tech Stacks [TBD]
 - Front-end
     - HTML